smartprimer/smartprimer-webapp/README.md

 ## Cordova Requirements

 1. Install npm if you don’t have it.
-The recommended way is to download Node.js (9.6.1 current) from https://nodejs.org/en/.
+The recommended way is to download [Node.js (9.6.1 current)](https://nodejs.org/en/).

-2. Follow instructions at https://cordova.apache.org/#getstarted to install Cordova.
+2. Follow the [instructions](https://cordova.apache.org/#getstarted) to install Cordova.
 (Stop when you successfully install Cordova.
 You don’t need to create a new cordova repository.)

 3. Install Android SDK.
-The recommended way is to install android studio (https://developer.android.com/studio/index.html)
+The recommended way is to install [Android Studio](https://developer.android.com/studio/index.html)

 4. Check your JDK version by typing `java -version`.
-If it’s not 1.8, uninstall it (for uninstallation instructions see https://docs.oracle.com/javase/8/docs/technotes/guides/install/mac_jdk.html#A1096903 and https://www.java.com/en/download/help/mac_uninstall_java.xml) and install JDK 1.8 (http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
+If it’s not 1.8, uninstall it ([uninstallation instructions for JAVA](https://docs.oracle.com/javase/8/docs/technotes/guides/install/mac_jdk.html#A1096903) and [JDK]( https://www.java.com/en/download/help/mac_uninstall_java.xml)) and install [JDK 1.8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).

-5. Enable the developer mode for your android device. (https://www.androidcentral.com/how-enable-developer-settings-android-42)
+5. Enable the [developer mode](https://www.androidcentral.com/how-enable-developer-settings-android-42) for your android device.

 6. Go to the project folder and run `cordova run android —device`.
 Install corresponding missing packages if you encounter any error messages.